 DISCOVERING THE POWER THAT HORMONES HAD OVER MY LIFE

 Ever since then, I have been trying to remain lovingly aware of the power that hormones have over my emotions during this fragile time each month.
 However, the crazy thing about PMS hormonal dips, is that they always hit when I least expect them to.
-All of a sudden, the world becomes a very dark and hopeless place, and whatever life difficulty I might be having in that moment, becomes this catastrophic dilemma, and I become inconsolably solemn.
+All of a sudden, the world becomes a very dark and hopeless place.
+And whatever life difficulty I might be having in that moment, becomes this catastrophic dilemma.
+I then become inconsolably solemn.
 Only after several hours of swimming in sadness, do I finally think to check my menstrual calendar.
 And EVERY time I have checked my menstrual calendar while cowering under my raincloud of doom, I have found that it was always several days before my period.
 Every single time, without fail.